Replicating to Google Cloud Storage

 Create a service account

-You’ll need to set up a service account to authenticate into GCP and access your bucket.
+If you run Litestream outside of Google Cloud, you’ll need to set up a service account to authenticate into GCP and access your bucket.
 From the top search bar, navigate to “Service Accounts”.
 Enter a name for your service account and click the “Create” button.

 After your account has been created, click on it and go to the “Keys” subsection.
 Click the “Add Key” drop-down and select “Create new key”.
 Choose the “JSON” option.